 2.2.6 Power-to-Gas-to-Power (Noah)

-Power-to-gas has emerged as a potential way to convert and store electricity into gas such as hydrogen for heat or transportation.
+Power-to-gas has emerged as a potential way to convert and store electricity into gas, such as hydrogen, for heat or transportation.
 The major advantages are the opportunities for large-scale and long-duration storage that gas provides – and the potential for sector coupling across electricity, gas, transportation, and heat networks.
 Historically, major barriers to implementing Power-to-gas have been low conversion efficiencies and high costs that limit deployment.
 Power-to-gas technologies include the conversion of electricity into hydrogen using water electrolysis (Power-to-Hydrogen).
 Hydrogen can be used for industrial purposes as a chemical, injected and blended with natural gas in existing pipelines, or stored.
 It can be later reconverted to electricity using a fuel cell or remain as hydrogen gas.
 Synthetic natural gas such as methane can be produced when hydrogen reacts with CO2.
 This synthetic natural gas can be injected into the natural gas pipeline or stored and used to produce power in a gas turbine.

 Currently, only 4% of global hydrogen production comes from water electrolysis – and a small fraction of electrolyzer-produced hydrogen is from renewable sources [64].
 Two main electrolysis technologies are commercially available: alkaline (AEL) and polymer electrolyte membrane (PEM)[65].
 Solid-oxide electrolysis cells are under development, but not yet commercialized.